laktek/SugarlessJS/README.md

   ```

 * Using `sugarless.recurse()` you can recursively call the current function.
-  By returning a value or calling `sugarless.done()` you can end recursion and move on to the next function in the queue.
+  By returning a value or calling `sugarless.done()` you can end recursion and move on to the next function in the chain.

   ```javascript
     var copy_array = function(params){